George Melly: Postwar life and career

-In 1956 he became a writer on the Daily Mails satirical newspaper strip Flook, illustrated by Trog.
+In 1956 Melly became a writer on the Daily Mails satirical newspaper strip Flook, illustrated by Trog.
 He continued this until 1971.
-He retired from jazz in 1962 when he became a film critic for The Observer.
+Melly retired from jazz in 1962 when he became a film critic for The Observer.
 He was also scriptwriter on the 1967 satirical film Smashing Time.
 The period from 1948 until 1963 is described in Owning Up.
-He returned to jazz in the early 1970s with John Chilton's Feetwarmers, a partnership that ended in 2003.
+Melly returned to jazz in the early 1970s with John Chilton's Feetwarmers, a partnership that ended in 2003.
 He later sang with Digby Fairweather's band.
-He released six albums in the 1970s including Nuts in 1972 and Son of Nuts the next year.
+Melly released six albums in the 1970s including Nuts in 1972 and Son of Nuts the next year.
 He wrote a light column, Mellymobile, in Punch magazine describing their tours.

-He was an Honorary Associate of the National Secular Society and a Distinguished Supporter of the British Humanist Association.
-Melly was President of the BHA 1972–4, and was also an Honorary Associate of the Rationalist Association.
-He was also a member of the Max Miller Appreciation Society and, on 1 May 2005, joined Roy Hudd, Norman Wisdom, and others to unveil a statue of Miller in Brighton.
+Melly was an Honorary Associate of the National Secular Society and a Distinguished Supporter of the British Humanist Association.
+He was President of the BHA 1972–4, and was also an Honorary Associate of the Rationalist Association.
+Melly was also a member of the Max Miller Appreciation Society.
+On 1 May 2005, Melly joined Roy Hudd, Norman Wisdom, and others to unveil a statue of Miller in Brighton.

 His singing style, in particular for the blues, was strongly influenced by his idol, Bessie Smith.
 While many British musicians of the time treated jazz and blues with almost religious solemnity, Melly rejoiced in their more bawdy side, and this was reflected in his choice of songs and exuberant stage performances.
 He recorded a track called "Old Codger" with The Stranglers in 1978, the lyrics of which were specially written for him by then band member, Hugh Cornwell.

 Melly, who was bisexual, moved from strictly homosexual relationships in his teens and twenties to largely heterosexual relationships from his thirties onwards.
 He married twice and had a child from each marriage, though his first child Pandora was not known to be his until she was much older.

 He married his second wife, Diana Moynihan (née Dawson), in 1963 and they lived on Gloucester Crescent in Camden Town.
 She brought with her two children (Candy and Patrick) from two previous marriages.
 Patrick died from a heroin overdose in his twenties.
 Their own son, Tom, was born two days after the wedding.
 Diana published an autobiography, Take a Girl Like Me, describing their life and open marriage together, in 2005.